-Chiba is undoubtedly most well-known for Tokyo Disney Resort and Narita Airport, but that is not all the prefecture, which borders Tokyo to the west, has to offer.
+Chiba is undoubtedly most well-known for Tokyo Disney Resort and Narita Airport, but that is not all the prefecture, which borders Tokyo to the east, has to offer.
 Filled with nature and hidden gems, there’s plenty to explore if you’re willing to dig a little deeper.
 To get you started, here are three unique things to do in Chiba that are sure to add a little spice to your Instagram feed!

 1. Nomizo Falls (濃溝の滝)/Kameiwa Cave (亀岩の洞窟)